How Often Should I Go to The Dentist?

 Patients with a History of Cavities

-Some people are just more prone to cavities than others – usually due to a mix of environmental, dietary, and genetic factors.
+Some people are more prone to cavities than others – usually due to environmental, dietary, and genetic factors.

-For these people, good oral hygiene at home just isn’t enough to prevent cavities.
-In these cases, the cavities can often develop and progress quickly; some even in the six months between the regularly scheduled visits.
+Good oral hygiene at home isn’t enough for these people to prevent cavities.
+In these cases, the cavities can develop and progress quickly, some even in the six months between the regularly scheduled visits.

-People with a personal or family history of cavities should consider seeing their dentist more than twice a year and should not hesitate to call if they suspect that they have another cavity.
+People with a personal or family history of cavities should consider seeing their dentist more than twice a year.
+They should not hesitate to call if they suspect they have another cavity.
 It is recommended that they talk to their dentist about how often they should be coming in.

 Patients Undergoing Long-Term Dental or Orthodontic Treatments

-People who are undergoing long-term dental or orthodontic treatments need to see their dentist as often as prescribed.
+People undergoing long-term dental or orthodontic treatments must see their dentist as often as prescribed.
 Missing these scheduled appointments can push your treatment back, prolong it, or even cause it to experience a setback, as with artificial whitening or implants.

-When it comes to braces, most know that they need to see their orthodontist every few weeks, but many overlook dental cleanings.
-Braces can make it hard to properly clean your teeth at home, and no matter how hard you try, it seems that there will always be some bit of food stuck in them somewhere.
+Regarding braces, most know they must see their orthodontist every few weeks, but many overlook dental cleanings.
+Braces can make it hard to clean your teeth at home properly; no matter how hard you try, some food will always be stuck somewhere.
 It is recommended that those with braces see their dentist for a cleaning every few months at a minimum.

 Time for Your Routine Check-Up?

-If it’s time for you to see a dentist, don’t hesitate to get in touch with us at Valley Ridge Dental Centre today!
+If it’s time for you to see a dentist, don’t hesitate to contact us at Valley Ridge Dental Centre today!
 We’ll schedule you for a visit to get your teeth cleaned and ensure your overall dental health.
-Contact our NW Calgary dental clinic today.
+Contact our dental clinic in NW Calgary today.

 Schedule Hygiene